Wilhelm-Gymnasium

 The Wilhelm-Gymnasium is a university preparatory school in Hamburg, Germany.
 It is one of Hamburg's oldest schools.
 It was founded in 1881 and called Neue Gelehrtenschule (transl.
 New Academic school) and soon became a rival of the Academic school of the Johanneum.
-In 1883 it was renamed Wilhelm Gymnasium to honour the then-present German Emperor, Wilhem I. Since 1953, the school also accepts girls.
+In 1883 it was renamed Wilhelm Gymnasium to honour the then-present German Emperor, Wilhelm I. Since 1953, the school also accepts girls.

 Location

 The school opened in 1881 opposite Holstentor, and in 1885 moved to Moorweidenweg, which was renamed Moorweidenstraße in 1892.
 After gaining an extra floor in 1929, the school was damaged in an air raid in 1943, and moved to Holstenglacis.
 After moving to Kaiser-Friedrich-Ufer, it moved in 1964 to Klosterstieg in Harvestehude.

 Humanistisches Gymnasium

 The school is a so-called Humanistisches Gymnasium.
 Students have the opportunity to learn Latin and Ancient Greek and also learn something about classical antiquity.
 The head mistress, Ms. Westenhoff said about her school: